hive-engine/steemsmartcontracts-wiki/Market-Smart-Contract.md

  - parameters:
 	- type (string: "buy"|"sell"): type of order
-	- id (string): transaction id related to the order creation
+	- id (integer): unique id of the order assigned during the creation of the order (field called '$loki')

 - example:
 ```